Local classical correlations between physical electrons in Hubbard systems: Mott-Hubbard transition

-To showcase the interpretative power of our measure of local classical correlations between physical electrons, Eq.\,(\ref{eq:intracorr}), we consider the most characteristic fingerprint of electron-electron correlations: the interaction-driven transition between a metal and a Mott insulator in the single-band half-filled Hubbard model~\cite{Mott1949,Mott_RMP,Castellani,Brinkman1970,Vollhardt1984,DMFT_RMP}.
+Having defined a rigorous and general measure of local classical correlations between electrons, Eq.\,(\ref{eq:intracorr}), in the following we showcase its power to provide further insight and understanding about strongly correlated fermions.
+We consider the most characteristic fingerprint of electron-electron correlations: the interaction-driven transition between a metal and a Mott insulator in the single-band half-filled Hubbard model~\cite{Mott1949,Mott_RMP,Castellani,Brinkman1970,Vollhardt1984,DMFT_RMP}.

-The Hubbard model on a square lattice has an AFM ground state for every value of $U$.
-However, we start from the PM solution, in which magnetism is inhibited, in order to single out the intrinsic effects of the local repulsion.
-Here, we present results obtained using the ghost-Rotational Invariant Slave Bosons (gRISB) method (equivalent to the ghost-Gutzwiller)~\cite{Lanata_EmergentBloch,Lanata_gGut_GF}.
-While the RISB~\cite{RISBoriginal,Gebhard_RISB=Gutzw,RISB_Isidori2009,RISBunified} method only captures the low-energy itinerant properties of correlated electrons, gRISB includes a description of high-energy excitations by introducing extra auxiliary degrees of freedom.
-Yet, both methods produce momentum-independent (local) self-energies, similarly to the Dynamical Mean-Field Theory (DMFT) \cite{DMFT_RMP}.
-Indeed, gRISB has been shown to produce results of comparable accuracy with DMFT at a much smaller computational cost \cite{Lanata_gRISB_vs_DMFT} and it has been applied to models of solids \cite{Mejuto_gGut_multiorbital,Giuli_Altermagnet_gRISB,Guerci2019}, molecular systems \cite{MejutoZaera2024_ghostMolecules}, multilayered structures \cite{Tagliente2025} and nonequilibrium dynamics \cite{Guerci2023}.
-In the present context, we note that gRISB represents faithfully the local density matrix \cite{RISBunified}, hence it allows us to compute straightforwardly the intra-orbital mutual information in Eq.\,(\ref{eq:intracorr}).
+The Hubbard model on a square lattice has an antiferromagnetic (AFM) ground state for every value of $U$.
+However, we start from the paramagnetic (PM) solution, in which magnetism is inhibited to single out the intrinsic effects of the local repulsion.
+We address this problem within a local quantum embedding, which describes the effect of correlations in term of a local self-energy: the ghost rotational invariant slave bosons (gRISB) method (equivalent to the ghost-Gutzwiller)~\cite{Lanata_EmergentBloch,Lanata_gGut_GF}.
+While the RISB~\cite{RISBoriginal,Gebhard_RISB=Gutzw,RISB_Isidori2009,RISBunified} method only captures the low-energy itinerant properties of correlated electrons, gRISB includes a description of high-energy excitations by introducing extra auxiliary degrees of freedom, and produces results of accuracy comparable to dynamical mean-field theory (DMFT) \cite{DMFT_RMP} at a much smaller computational cost \cite{Lanata_gRISB_vs_DMFT, Guerci2019,Mejuto_gGut_multiorbital,Giuli_Altermagnet_gRISB,Tagliente2025,TopoGhost2025,AIM1961,Guerci2023}.
+In the present context, we note that gRISB faithfully represents the local RDM \cite{RISBunified,GiuliPhD}, and hence it allows us to compute straightforwardly the intraorbital mutual information in Eq.\,(\ref{eq:intracorr}).